mongodb-labs/mongo-c-driver-async/docs/ref/meta-attrs.rst

 in C.

-In C++ and C23, a trivial aggregate may be initialized with an empty brace pair :cpp:`{ }` to achieve empt/zero-initialization.
+In C++ and C23, a trivial aggregate may be initialized with an empty brace pair :cpp:`{ }` to achieve empt/zero-initialization (this is called *value initialization* in C++).
 In prior C versions, initializing with a brace pair and a single literal zero :cpp:`{ 0 }` will usually achieve the same effect.
 Some C compilers implement the C23 language feature as an extension in earlier C versions.
-A trivial object declared
-|static| will always be zero-initialized at compile time.
+An object declared |static| without an explicit initializer will always be zero-initialized at compile time.

 __ https://en.cppreference.com/w/cpp/language/zero_initialization
 __ https://en.cppreference.com/w/c/language/initialization